Technigo/project-todos-context-vite/instructions.md

 - check task when done DONE
 - remove the task DONE
 - count of all tasks/completed tasks DONE
-- empty state styling
+- empty state styling DONE

 Extra, when time

 - complete all button
 - toggle theme button DONE
-- timestamp when created
+- timestamp when created DONE